-This policy is adopted to reduce the potential for contaminants to be present in new stormwater discharges.
+This policy is adopted to reduce the potential for adverse effects arising from contaminants present in new stormwater discharges.
 This is intended to mitigate the impact on the water quality of receiving water bodies in urbanised areas or other areas served by a stormwater reticulation system.

-Rules: 12.B.3.1

-Other methods: 15.2.5.1, 15.4.2.1, 15.4.2.2.
+Rules: 12.B.3.1 Other methods: 15.2.5.1, 15.4.2.1, 15.4.2.2.

-- 7.C.6 Reduce the adverse environmental effects from existing stormwater reticulation systems by: - (a) Requiring the progressive upgrade of stormwater reticulation systems to minimise the volume of sewage entering the system and the frequency and volume of sewage overflows; and - (b) To promote Promoting the progressive upgrading of the quality of water discharged from existing stormwater reticulation systems, including through: - (i) The separation of sewage and stormwater; and - (ii) Measures to prevent contamination of the receiving environment by industrial or trade waste; and - (iii) The use of techniques to trap debris, sediments and nutrients present in runoff.
+- 7.C.6 Reduce the adverse environmental effects from existing stormwater reticulation systems by: - (a) Requiring the implementation of appropriate measures to progressively reduce sewage entering the stormwater reticulation system; and - (b) Requiring consideration of appropriate measures to progressively improve the quality of water discharged from existing stormwater reticulation systems, including: - (i) Measures to prevent contamination of the receiving environment by industrial or trade waste; and - (ii) The use of techniques to trap debris, sediments and nutrients present in runoff; and - (iii) Measures to reduce and/or attenuate stormwater being discharged from rain events; and - (iv) Measures for discharging to land, in preference to discharging directly to water, to address adverse effects on Kāi Tahu cultural and spiritual beliefs, values and uses.